caankaya/O-World/README.md

 oWorld is designed to be a one-stop shop for learning more about each country on our planet.
 The application allows you to quickly visualize various information such as population, GDP, language, currency, and much more.
 We started with basic information and plan to evolve the application to display more detailed information such as important historical dates, cultural anecdotes, health data, etc.

 What sets our application apart is its extraterrestrial theme.
 Imagine that extraterrestrials are studying Earth and sharing this information with us!
 We use special fonts and animations to give the impression that the information is being translated from an extraterrestrial language.
-The user interface employs the glassmorphism design style, which gives the impression of an extraterrestrial spaceship display.

 ### 🤔 Why did we create oWorld?